DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 * 19th of July 2021 16:??-20:40 UTC: Near-total server failure in general.
 Shoutout to https://community.home-assistant.io/t/home-assistant-community-add-on-adguard-home/90684/13 for a fix that returned the server to basic functionality; alongside other network fixes and AGH settings tinkering.
 * 23rd of July 21:30~22:50 UTC: I decided to try to set up DNSCrypt, which took several attempts.
 And when I finally got it to work, substantial technical problems means I do not recommend using it until a future AGH beta build fix it.
 * 23rd of August 20:45~21:40 UTC: Had to look into https://github.com/AdguardTeam/AdGuardHome/issues/3465#issuecomment-904153260
+* 7th of September 01:01-01:30 UTC: One of my two Ethernet switches began bugging out for unknown reasons.